CunioloRaffaele/synkrip/README.md

 3. 🚀  **Launch SynkRip**:
     - Open the app from your Applications folder (macOS) or Start Menu (Windows)
     <br>
-     ⚠️  **Warning for macOS users**:
+> [!WARNING]
-    <br>When launching for the first time, you may encounter an "unknown developer" warning.
+> When launching for the first time, you may encounter an "unknown developer" warning.
 Right-click the app and select "Open" to bypass this warning, or adjust your security settings in System Preferences.
-    <br>This happens even if the app is signed since macOS requires apps to be notarized by Apple to bypass the "unknown developer" warning.
+> This happens even if the app is signed since macOS requires apps to be notarized by Apple to bypass the "unknown developer" warning.

 ## Usage